PXAccumulator: To Modify the Processing Form to Use the Field Updated by PXAccumulator

 Story

-The Assign Work Orders (RS501000) processing form was developed for the Smart Fix company, and now its managers would like to make the automatic assignment of work orders on this form more efficient.
-The company's management wants the processed repair work orders to be automatically assigned to the employee with the fewest repair work orders assigned.
-If multiple employees have the smallest number of repair work orders assigned, the work orders will be assigned to the first of these employees to be selected from the database.
+The Assign Work Orders (RS501000) processing form was developed for the Smart Fix company, and now its managers would like to make the automatic assignment of work orders on this form more efficient:

-For the Assign Work Orders form, you have already implemented the custom PXAccumulator attribute, which counts the number of repair work orders assigned to each employee and updates this number in the database during processing.
+For the Assign Work Orders form, you’ve already implemented the custom PXAccumulator attribute, which counts the number of repair work orders assigned to each employee and updates this number in the database during processing.
 Now you need to modify the form so that it contains information about the number of work orders assigned to the potential assignees who are listed in the table.

-You need to have the following columns related to the employees and the number of assigned work orders in the table on the Assign Work Orders form:
+In the table on the Assign Work Orders form, you need to have the following columns related to the employees and the number of assigned work orders:

-• Assignee: The assignee that is selected on the Repair Work Orders (RS301000) form for the work order.
-The column can be empty if no value is selected on the Repair Work Orders form.
-The Assignee column will temporarily remain in the table on the Assign Work Orders form for testing purposes and will not be editable.
+• Assignee: The assignee selected on the Repair Work Orders (RS301000) form for the work order.
+The column is empty if no value has been selected on the Repair Work Orders form.
+You’ll add this column temporarily for testing purposes; it won’t be editable.

-• Default Assignee: The default assignee, which is calculated from the database values as the employee who has the lowest number of assigned work orders.
-For testing purposes (to make sure that the values in the Assign To column are calculated correctly), you will display the Default Assignee column in the table on the Assign Work Orders form and will not be editable.
+• Default Assignee: The default assignee, which is calculated as the employee with the lowest number of assigned work orders.
+To make sure that the values in the Assign To column are calculated correctly during testing, you’ll display the Default Assignee column, and it won’t be editable.
 (You will delete this column after testing.)

 Process Overview